 - Mito affects 1 in 5000 people, making it the second most commonly diagnosed, serious genetic disease after cystic fibrosis

-- One in 200 people, or more than 120,000 Australians, may carry genetic mutations that put them at risk for developing mito or other related symptoms such as diabetes, deafness or seizures during their lifetimes
+- One in 200 people, or more than 120,000 Australians, may carry genetic mutations that put them at risk of developing mito or other related symptoms such as diabetes, deafness, childhood dementia or seizures during their lifetimes

 - There are many forms of mitochondrial disease; it is highly complex and can affect anyone of any age